14 Bug Report Templates to Copy for QA Testing [2024]

 Fortunately, you can speed up that process dramatically by using Marker.io for GitHub.

-All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically embedded into your screenshot and included in your GitHub issue—without you having to do any extra work.
+All the important technical information (e.g. browser version, operating system, screen size, zoom level) and console logs are automatically included in your GitHub issue.

 If your team is on GitHub, consider signing up for a free Marker.io trial.